encode/django-vanilla-views/docs/migration/model-views.md

     page = self.paginate_queryset(queryset, page_size)

-The page object contains a `.paginator` attribute, an `.object_list` attribute, and a `has_other_pages()` method, so you still have access to the same set of information that is available in the 4-tuple return style.
+The page object contains a `paginator` attribute, an `object_list` attribute, and a `has_other_pages()` method, so you still have access to the same set of information that is available in the 4-tuple return style.

 ---